 What is Quantum Computing?

-In short, this is a technology that combines the fields of Maths, Physics and Computer Science and will change the speed and efficiency of problem-solving forever!
+Quantum computing combines Maths, Physics and Computer Science.
+It will change the speed and efficiency of problem-solving forever!

-Although the science behind it consists of many complex elements, the principle idea of the topic is not as daunting as it sounds.
-Binary is the language of all technology, in essence, it is a long string of numbers made up of 1s and 0s.
+Although the science is complex, it’s not as daunting as it sounds.
+Binary is the language of all technology.
+It is a long string of numbers made up of 1s and 0s.
 This states that a device can only be of 2 states 1 – on or 0 – off.
-What makes Quantum Computers unique is that its technology is not bound by binary language.
-Instead of representing one state and a time, it can represent multiple, creating something called a Quantum Bit.
-In technical terminology, this is called leveraging Quantum Superposition.
+Quantum computers are unique because they’re not bound by binary language.
+Instead of representing one state and a time, it can represent many.
+This creates something called a Quantum Bit.
+In technical terminology, this is leveraging Quantum Superposition.

 Quantum Computing can target all areas of industry.
-However, it is mostly being used in Medicine, Manufacturing, Pharmaceuticals and Aerospace.
+Especially in Medicine, Manufacturing, Pharmaceuticals and Aerospace.

 Quantum Computing & Medicine

-With Medicine, it can optimise radiation therapies allowing diagnostics to detect problems such as tumours, infections and internal injuries and then quickly generate treatment plans.
-This is particularly exciting for the future of cancer prevention as we can quickly see areas of concern and prevent them from spreading in the early stages.
+Quantum computers are improving radiation therapies.
+When radiation detects tumours, infections and internal injuries.
+At this point, the computers will generate treatment plans quicker than standard computers.
+This is particularly exciting for the future of cancer prevention!
+Ideally, we will see areas of concern and prevent them from spreading in the early stages.

 Quantum Computing & Manufacturing